 Time to SLA: Vulnerability discover date / SLA

 You can click on each campaign and get more details regarding the campaign:

 Success - What is the current state of the remediation campaign?
-Meaning how many (in percentage) assets are fixed out of total assets in the campaign?
+Meaning how many (in percentage) vulnerability instances are fixed out of total vulnerability instances in the campaign?

 This tab displays the action that triggered the campaign.
 This way the user can get a better understanding of the campaign’s goal.

 The tab contains:

 • The action name

 • • The chosen scripts to deploy

 This tab displays the vulnerabilities the campaign should fix: